aadfestin/skills-github-pages/index.md

 ---
-title: Papercraft: An Origami Rigging and Animation Tool (Name Subject to Change)
+title: Papercraft, An Origami Rigging and Animation Tool (Name Subject to Change)
 ---

+Testing phase of the blog.